Poiixen/Minesweeper/README.md

 - **Debug Button**: Toggles the visibility of mines on the board for testing and debugging purposes.
 - **Test Buttons #1-3**: Load predefined board layouts for testing specific scenarios.

-## Using TypeScript with SFML Bindings
+## Using SFML

-This project utilizes TypeScript with SFML bindings for graphics and multimedia functionalities.
+This project utilizes SFML bindings for graphics and multimedia functionalities.
 Compiling an application with SFML bindings may require initial setup but simplifies multimedia development once configured.

-**Note**: Detailed instructions on setting up TypeScript with SFML bindings are beyond the scope of this README but can be found in SFML's official documentation.
+**Note**: Detailed instructions on setting up SFML bindings are beyond the scope of this README but can be found in SFML's official documentation, https://www.sfml-dev.org/

 ## Credits